 Have the Best Day Ever at Caledonia Lakeside Park

-Caledonia Lakeside Park is a beautiful community park on the bank of Emmons Lake, offering sweeping views of the lake, lots of spots to picnic, two playgrounds, and access to the paved Paul Henry Thornapple Trail.
+Caledonia Lakeside Park is one of Grand Rapids 85 (and more) parks.
+It is a beautiful community park on the bank of Emmons Lake.
+Offering sweeping views of the lake, lots of spots to picnic, two playgrounds, and access to the paved Paul Henry Thornapple Trail.

 Their ball diamonds are a draw for baseball and softball players alike, and their picnic shelters make Lakeside Park a great place for group events.
-And let’s not forget the fishing opportunities!
+Let’s not forget the fishing opportunities!

 The park is a great place for a more peaceful outdoor adventure.
 Their benches on the lake beg you to take in the views and the wide-open spaces allow for kids to wander or play.